 The future stays mobile

 Be it “mobile first” or “mobile only” – one thing is certain: the development of contemporary buying behavior influences design and realization of e-commerce platforms.
 Which strategies should be adopted by individual companies largely depends on context and desired functionalities.
 Both options are applicable but depend on the target audience and the product - these have to be considered in every individual case.
 Online shops should provide both, an optimized solution for desktop as well as mobile, in order to comply with the current buying behavior: browsing on mobile devices, purchasing at the desktop computer.
 “Mobile only” makes sense if access to desktop devices is not possible, for example in threshold countries or during field work.
-Depending on the business model, “mobile only” and “mobile first” may both work well.
+Depending on the business model and the mobile marketing strategy, “mobile only” and “mobile first” may both work well.
 However, companies should never disregard developing solutions for mobile devices if they don’t want to seem out of date and miss the connection to the fast-growing market of mobile internet usage.